IshanDavenport/IshanDavenport/README.md

 - 👋 Hi, I’m @IshanDavenport
 - 👀 I’m interested in ...
-Rub and Ruby on Rails
+Ruby and Ruby on Rails
-- 🌱 I’m currently learning ... everything I can.
+- 🌱 I’m currently learning ...
+And building projects.
 - 💞️ I’m looking to collaborate on ... interesting web projects.
 I am really interested in data analysis related projects.
 - 📫 How to reach me ...
 Rubykod at gmail dot com.